CCI-Tools/cate/doc/source/user_manual/um_config.rst

 Configuration
 =============

-In order to work, the CCI Toolbox currently requires to store all ECV datasets you would like to work with on your local computer.

-Currently, there is only a single configuration setting which you can use to determine the location of the locally cached data from ESA's remote CCI FTP server.
-By default, it is ``~/.ect/data_stores/esa_cci_portal_ftp``.
-(Windows users: ``~`` evaluates to your user home directory).

-To overwrite the default, set the environment variable ``ECT_DATA_ROOT`` to a directory of your choice.
+CCI Toolbox' configuration file is called ``conf.py`` and is located in the ``~/.ect`` directory, where ``~`` is the current user's home directory.

+Given here is an overview of the possible configuration parameters (currently only one):

+:``data_stores_path``:
+    Directory where ECT stores information about data stores and also saves local data files synchronized with their remote versions.
+Use the tilde '~' (also on Windows) within the path to point to your home directory.
-The data cache directory can become rather populated with data after a while and it is advisable to place it where there exists a high transfer rate and sufficient capacity.
-Ideally, you would point ``ECT_DATA_ROOT`` to a dedicated solid state disc.
+    This directory can become rather populated once after a while and it is advisable to place it where there exists a high transfer rate and sufficient capacity.
+Ideally, you would let it point to a dedicated solid state disc (SSD).
+    The default value for ``data_stores_path`` is the ``~/.ect/data_stores`` directory.